wtsia/Blog-Site/roverblog/content/posts/tradeoffs.md

     - Availability: every req receives a response, without guarantee that it contains the most recent version of information
     - Partition Tolerance: The system continues to operate despite arbitrary partitioning due to network failures
     - Networks arent reliable, so support partition tolerance, and tradeoff between consistency and availability
-        - CP - consistency partition tolerance
+        - $CP$ - consistency partition tolerance
             - good for business requiring atomic reads and writes
-        - AP - availability and partition tolerance
+        - $AP$ - availability and partition tolerance
             - responds with most readily available version of data available on any node (may not be latest)
             - good for business needs eventual consistency or continued function despite external errors